risingwavelabs/risingwave-docs/docs/troubleshoot/troubleshoot-high-latency.md

   alt="An example of extremely high latency"
 />

+To solve the issue, consider rewriting the SQL query to reduce join amplification, such as using better equal conditions on the problematic join to reduce the number of matched rows.
+See [Maintain wide table with table sinks](/transform/multiple-table-sink.md) for details.

 At the same time, a log of `high_join_amplification` with the problematic join keys will be printed, such as

 ```